82ndab-Bravo17/subtracthours/README.md

-1st value 0 if success, 1 if a error ocurred then
+1st value 0 if success, 1 if a error occurred then

 Day of Month (1-31)